-We use Hard Drive, USB flash drives or portable SD Card to store, managed and organized our data.
+We use Hard drives, USB flash drives, or portable SD Card to store, managed, and organized our data.
 Have you ever thought about how the data are stored on the storage devices?
 A physical disk (Storage Device) can only understand 0’s or 1’s and it is the file system that gives meaning to such data.
 The file systems are NTFS and FAT, that’s been used by the computer to store the data.

 Note:- Do you want to know the file system used by your storage device?
 Then check the properties of the storage device.